Yash27-tech/Air-Mouse/README.md

 # Air Mouse

-An ESP32-based air mouse that allows the user to control the computer cursor through air using hand movements, eliminating the need of physical surface.
+Air Mouse is an ESP32-based wireless mouse that uses an MPU6050 motion sensor to control the computer cursor through hand movements.
+It uses push buttons to control left, right, up, and down scrolling.
+It also uses I2C communication between the ESP32 and MPU6050, with Bluetooth for wireless control. .

 ## Components
 - ESP32